RyuuXS/Reforestation/README.md

-## I thought my wife was joking when she said she'd leave me if I didn't stop signing "I'm A Believer"...
-Then I saw her face.
+## I went to the store to pick up eight cans of sprite... when I got home I realized I'd only picked seven up